 (4) The Minister may extend a time period any number of times.

-21. Application for a pipeline impact agreement — step 1
+21. Step 1: application for pipeline impact agreement

 (1) If a gas producer gives the operator of the PIA pipeline an application for a pipeline impact agreement in relation to the supply of gas, the operator must, within 10 business days after the day on which the gas producer gave the application, determine whether or not the application meets the application criteria and notify the gas producer accordingly.